unital/ultimo/docs/source/user_guide/introduction.rst

 .. currentmodule:: ultimo

-Ultimo allows you to implement the logic of a micropython application around a collection of asyncio Tasks that consume asynchronous iterators.
+Ultimo allows you to implement the logic of a Micropython application around a collection of asyncio Tasks that consume asynchronous iterators.
 This is compared to the usual synchronous approach of having a single main loop that mixes together the logic for all the different activities that your